worldlycode/nanobot-docs/docs/blog/index.md

 # Hello World 🌐
-Welcome to the NanoBot development blog!
-Here I share updates, insights, and lessons learned while building this project.
+Welcome to the NanoBot-POC development blog!
+Here we share updates, insights, and lessons learned while building this project.

-Click through the things that I learned in the left sidebar.
+Click through the topics in the left sidebar to browse the selection.